5 Steps to Resolving Your “Situation-ships” (Undefined and Unclear Relationships) With Men

 And if he doesn’t, it’s time to move on.
-Not the fake “I’ll-start-dating-other-guys-so-you-see-what-you’ve-lost” type of moving on but real moving on.
-Where you’ve felt through this situation, decided and felt that this is not serving you and moved on from that place.
+Not the fake “I’ll-start-dating-other-guys-so-you-see-what-you’ve-lost” type of moving on but really moving on.
+Where you’ve felt through this situation, decided and felt that this is not serving you, and moved on from that place.
 Opening yourself up to other men and opportunities.

 Also, ask yourself these questions:

-Who might you upset with having these boundaries?
+Who might you upset by having these boundaries?

 What might you lose while holding these boundaries?